Keyboard shortcuts

 /// Allocate a set of 4 buffers that can be used to store either U and V

-/// species and can serve as an input or output.
+/// species concentrations, and can serve as inputs or outputs

 Buffer::new_slice(